SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_XML_File_Reader.md

 # Generic XML File Reader

-This driver can be used to read the content of an XML file and also to validate it according to a provided XSD schema.
+This connector can be used to read the content of an XML file and also to validate it according to a provided XSD schema.

 ## About